cwinters/cwinters.github.io/now/index.md

   so much other stuff going on.
 * Thinking about my role in our unjust society, and what I can do to help.
   (Beyond donating to a number of orgs.
 There are so many doing great work!)
-* Learning to live with a teenager and the roller-coaster emotions she contains and inspires.
+* Learning to live with a teenager (now 15!) and the roller-coaster emotions she contains and inspires.

 __Work__

-* Three months in at [the US Digital Service](https://usds.gov/) on June 21 and it's going great.
+* Six months in at [the US Digital Service](https://usds.gov/) and it's going great.
 I think.
 Onboarding and working entirely remotely has been more difficult than I anticipated.
-But the mission is amazing and the people I work with are among the best of my entire career.
+But the mission is amazing (currently working with the CDC helping to run operations for [this project](https://reportstream.cdc.gov/)) and the people I work with are among the best of my entire career.
 Really inspiring, and quite humbling.

-(updated 27-September-2021; see [Derek Sivers](http://sivers.org/now) for inspiration)
+(updated 28-December-2021; see [Derek Sivers](http://sivers.org/now) for inspiration)